GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

 ### 8.1 Functional Requirements

-In the following section we are going to identify the requirements that our system will have to fulfill to reach the goals.
+In the following section we are going to identify the requirements that our system will have to fulfil to reach the goals.

 - [G0] Make the user able to access to the system.

     - [R0.1] A user must sign up with valid credential.
     - [R0.2] The system must generate a password for the user and send it to him through e-mail.
-    - [R0.3] A user must be able to visualize and modify all his personal informations.
+    - [R0.3] A user must be able to visualise and modify all his personal informations.

 - [G1] Allow the clients to find an available car within a selected radius around his or a specified location.